Wellness for LTPAC Professionals

 Post-acute care professionals are at the forefront of the care and supervision of our elderly population, coming into direct contact with residents who are the most at risk for COVID-19.
 So it comes as no surprise that the work you do can impact your health and well-being in many ways.
 There are steps you can take to improve your health and well-being.
 AAPACN can provide resources, tools, and community connections to help you take action to reverse burnout and promote wellness for LTPAC professionals.

-We are finally at the end of 2020.
-For most, the end offers up hope for a new year and new beginnings.
 It’s important to remember that stressful times require periods of recovery.
 Now, more than ever before, LTC staff need to be able to decompress and de-stress.
 Nurse leaders can help staff by building a roadmap to recovery.
+Read Blog

-May is Mental Health Awareness Month, and AAPACN recognizes the struggles long-term care professionals are facing right now to keep their mental health balanced during to the COVID-19 pandemic.
 Nurses may be feeling stressed, tired, overwhelmed, or depressed by the hard decisions they must make every day and the situations they observe.
 To help long-term care nurses during this difficult time, AAPACN offers the following mental health tips that nurses can implement today.
+Read Blog

-The COVID-19 pandemic has presented unique challenges to nurse leaders.
-You may be wondering how to make it through this.
 Staff are more overwhelmed than ever, resources are scarce, and typical routines have been disrupted.
 The tips and resources below will assist the nurse leader to formulate a response that supports staff during a time of crisis.
+Access Tool

 National Academy of Medicine: Resources to Support the Health and Well-Being of Clinicians During COVID-19 Outbreak